 - Parents of dependent students should submit their 2013 signed 1040 tax return and 2013 IRS tax transcript.

 - If a 1040 form is not available, please submit a statement of income listing household income amount for 2013.
+Students with a family income less than $6900 must submit documentation how expenses are paid.

 - Award notifications will be sent in mid to late July.